 |Philip Ringrose||Equinor and NTNU||Norway|

 The community was first announced in January 2019.
 In the span of the past few months, this new group has come a long way!
-With over 300 members and a group of enthusiastic volunteers, they organised their launch session at the recent EAGE Annual Conference & Exhibition 2019 in London.
+With over 400 members and a team of enthusiastic volunteers, they organised a launch session at the EAGE Annual Conference & Exhibition 2019 in London.

 Speakers included Philip Ringrose (Equinor - NTNU), Karin de Borst (Shell), Paola Tello Guerrero (ALS) and Iain Stewart (Plymouth University) covering policies and practices on the decarbonization trajectory.
-The talks were followed by a forum discussion: thank you for joining and stay tuned for announcements and new interesting activities!
+The talks were followed by a forum discussion that paved the way for new initiatives.